 The Firm’s Team

 Adv.
-Zafrir Ben Or, member of Givat Haim Ihud.
+Zafrir Ben-Or, member of Givat Haim Ihud.
 Has about 20 years of experience as a legal counselor, specializing in Settlements.
 Founded and managed the Kibbutz Movement’s Apartment Allocation Headquarters, managed the legal department of Brit Pikuach, managed the Settlement Department of the Adv.
 Eitan Liraz firm.
 Was a member of various committees, an initiator of the Kan Beiti movement, wrote guides about apartment allocation and the renewing Kibbutz, publishes articles in the Journal “Real-estate” on a series of relevant and “burning” issues concerning the renewing Kibbutz.

 In 2009, he founded an independent firm specializing in Kibbutz structural changes and strategic processes.
-He recently joined, with member of other Kibbutzim, to the movement’s team which handles negotiations with the Israeli Lands Authority on the application of the “Title Allocation” arrangements.
+He recently joined, with a member of other Kibbutzim, to the movement’s team which handles negotiations with the Israeli Lands Authority on the application of the “Title Allocation” arrangements.

 He recently published a booklet called “The Conservative Revolution – Principles for managing Kibbutz Changes”.

 Adv.
 Ella Lauper, grew up in Sitria, was admitted to the Bar in 2011 and afterward started working in the firm.

 Adv.
 Ruth Leshem, born and educated at Kibbutz Ginosar, was certified as a member of the Bar Association in 2012, afterward began working as an attorney in the firm.